Why Casual Golf Fans Love The Masters - Golf Monthly

 The carpet-like fairways carved out the beautiful forestry lined with pine straw, the colourful flowers, and the anticipation, Augusta is every golfer’s dream.
 If a golfer believes in heaven, you can bet that it looks something quite like Augusta.

-Mix that with world class golf, prime time viewing on free-to-air TV and, for some, a small flutter and you’ve got the perfect ingredients to capture sports fans, and non-sports fans, of all kinds.
+Mix that with world class golf, prime time viewing on TV, for some, a small flutter and you’ve got the perfect ingredients to capture sports fans, and non-sports fans, of all kinds.

+It’s also the unofficial start of the golfing season and summer.
+When the azaleas are on our screens, you know that sunshine, BBQs, golf and plenty of good times are coming.

-The Masters, for some, is what golf is all about and will even be the first thing they imagine when they hear the word ‘golf’.
+The Masters, for some, is what the sport is all about and will even be the first thing they imagine when they hear the word ‘golf’.

 The boiler suits the caddies wear, the well-mannered ‘patrons’ in their chairs lined up like a school nativity play, and who’s forgetting the Sunday roars.

-Another reason why The Masters captivates audiences on this side of the pond surely must be the British and European success that we’ve seen since 1980.
+Another reason why The Masters captivates audiences on this side of the pond is down to the British and European success that we’ve seen since 1980.

-England’s Nick Faldo, Scotland’s Sandy Lyle, Wales’ Ian Woosnam, Spain’s Seve Ballesteros and Jose Maria Olazabal, Germany’s Bernhard Langer and most-recently England’s Danny Willett have all become household names for their Augusta spoils.
+England’s Nick Faldo, Scotland’s Sandy Lyle, Wales’ Ian Woosnam, Spain’s Seve Ballesteros and Jose Maria Olazabal, Germany’s Bernhard Langer have all become household names for their Augusta spoils.

 They’ve forged spectacular moments and memories to last a lifetime, beating the Americans on their own turf.